RommelTJ/UML_and_OOD/03_CoreObjectOrientationConcepts/01_Core_Object-Orientation_Concepts.md

 * The blueprint of an object.
 * Classes have properties and actions (methods).
 * Classes can be packaged into libraries and reused elsewhere.

+## Abstraction

+* A way of describing complex problems in simple terms by ignoring some details.
+* We are naturally good at generalizing things.